Game Management Unit 27

 Areas: Take Hwy 191 south from Springerville to Alpine to access the northern portion of the unit.
 Hunters driving from the southern parts of the state may wish to take Hwy 191 north from Clifton.

-A limited-opportunity hunt has been established to address resource concerns with elk establishing resident herds in the Upper Eagle Creek area.
-Elk in the Upper Eagle Creek area may be found near Black Mountain, the Double Circles Ranch or along Sheep Wash.
-Elk are harvested every year in the drainages and ridges near Black Mountain.
+A limited-opportunity hunt has been established to address resource concerns with elk establishing resident herds in the Eagle Creek area.
+Elk in the Eagle Creek area may be found near Black Mountain, the Double Circles Ranch or along Sheep Wash.
 If a person is willing to invest some time into these hunts, they can be successful.
-Also, remember that with the early timeframe of this hunt, it can be hot.
+Also, remember that with the early time-frame of this hunt, it can be hot.
 Be prepared to process your harvest quickly and get it cooled to prevent loss of meat.

 As previously mentioned, early season hunters will find elk well distributed along their summer range above the Mogollon Rim.
 Look for elk in feeding areas along riparian bottoms, wet cienegas, and open meadows in the early morning.
 Move to heavy timber on north facing slopes where elk commonly bed by mid-morning.
 During the late afternoon, hunters may intercept elk moving back into feeding areas.

 Late season bull elk hunters will find groups of cows, calves and young bulls in the summer range areas.
 Mature bulls can be tougher to locate and may have already migrated to their winter range.
 Areas above the Rim to look for bulls include the area between Middle Mountain and Forest Road 26, the benches above Black River, and the area along the Campbell Blue drainage between Hwy 191 and the New Mexico state line.
 Since the Wallow fire elk spend a majority of their time above the rim, in their summer range.
 If you are looking for a better chance at a mature bull, or you want to get away from the crowds, you may want to concentrate your time off the rim in either the Blue or Eagle Creek watersheds.
-In the Blue River watershed, some of the productive areas can be found around the Campbell Blue, on either Manness or Milligan Peaks, or in the upper ends of KP, Grant or Steeple canyons.
-In the Eagle Creek winter range, areas between Honeymoon Campground and Baldy Bill have produced some good bulls in the past.
+In the Blue River watershed, some of the productive areas can be found around the Campbell Blue, on either Manness Peak, the upper end of Foote Creek, or in the upper ends of KP, Grant or Steeple canyons.
+In the Eagle Creek winter range, areas between Honeymoon Campground, Squirrel Canyon, and Baldy Bill have produced some good bulls in the past.

 Special Regulations: Firearms and muzzleloader elk hunters need to be aware that the Alpine Valley is closed to elk hunting during all firearms and muzzleloader elk hunts.
 This closure has been enacted at the request of the residents of Alpine for public safety reasons.
 Refer to the footnotes in Commission Order 4 (elk) within the Hunting Regulations for specific details of the closure.
 To locate the private areas described, refer to an Apache-Sitgreaves National Forests map.